ZenWave360/spring-modulith-events-spring-cloud-stream/README.md

 }
 ```

-This configuration ensures that all events of type `org.springframework.messaging.Message` with the header `SpringCloudStreamEventExternalizer.SPRING_CLOUD_STREAM_EVENT_HEADER` will be routed to their specified destination.
+This configuration ensures that all events of type `org.springframework.messaging.Message` with the header `SpringCloudStreamEventExternalizer.SPRING_CLOUD_STREAM_EVENT_HEADER` will be externalized and routed to their specified destination.

 ---

 ## Event Serialization

+Using the transactional event publication log requires serializing events to a format that can be stored in a database.
+This library provides support for JSON and Avro serialization formats of `Message<?>` payloads.

 ### JSON Serialization
 Provides an `EventSerializer` that serializes `Message<?>` payloads into JSON format suitable for data storage adding a `_class` field to indicate the class type of the payload (needed for deserialization).